-The body is programmed to responds.
-When a threat is detected, the body initiates a reaction called the 'fight or flight' response.
+The body is programmed to respond to stimulus.
+When a threat is detected, the body initiates a reaction called the ‘fight or flight’ response.
 The sympathetic nervous system triggers this response and automatically fires up different organs of your body.
 Your heart rate increases, pupils dilate, digestion halts and blood flow to the extremities increases.
 This is done to prepare the body for either a hasty retreat or a long battle.

 Maybe during the prehistoric times, the fight or flight response was more useful.
 In these modern times, fight or flight isn’t always as applicable in every situation, especially if the ‘threat’ that you perceived is your boss or other unpleasant people.
 Stress is something that many deal with and for most, on a long-term basis.
 With that said, many people are constantly in a state of fight or flight as stress becomes continuous.
 When this response is constantly triggered, the body produces Cortisol, which is also known as the stress hormone which in turn increases blood pressure and impedes the immune system.
 As the condition grows worse and chronic, your body takes a continuous beating leading to other conditions like depression, digestive problems, tension headaches, anxiety and fatigue.